London to Italy by Train: Everything You Need to Know

 Booking Individual Tickets

-To get the best rates on the train trip from London to Italy you need to book at least a few months in advance and travel at off-peak times.
+To get the best rates on the train trip from London to Italy you need to book at least 2-3 months in advance and travel at off-peak times.

-You can book up to six months in advance on the Trenitalia website.
-It can be a bit tricky to use as you need to use Italian place names (i.e Torino not Turin).
+You can usually book up to four months in advance on the Trenitalia website.
+Make sure to use Italian place names (i.e Torino not Turin).

 Booking the Entire Journey with Rail Europe

-If you don’t want to book each ticket individually you can use Rail Europe (previously called Loco2), a European train booking website started by two young entrepreneurs with a passion for train travel.
+If you don’t want to book each ticket individually you can use Rail Europe (previously called Loco2).

 Rail Europe makes booking trains across Europe easy as you can buy tickets on the French, Italian, and British railways all in one place.
 It costs the same as booking direct plus a small transaction fee.